bbfas/BBOB/README.md

 # BBOB
-## A browser extension that generates Outfits Code for Bincohax or bbfas-outfiteditor
+## A browser extension that generates GTA online Outfits Code for Bincohax or bbfas-outfiteditor
 ## Now, you don't need to access gta online, you can build Bincohax or bbfas-outfiteditor Outfits codes on your browser
 # I only use this extension on the Edge browser and I haven't tried to use this extension in other browsers.